Twiz0x/SuperItems/README.md

 # SuperItems

-> A plugin that permits you to add custom behaviors to items.
+A Mincraft plugin that permits you to add custom behaviors to items.
-> You can make your own item properties through a simple configuration file.
+You can make your own item properties through a simple configuration file.

 ## Preview
 ### Example configuration